sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 }
 ~~~

+Within a Sculptor application every Service needs a unique name.
+This is due to Sculptor internal model which does not support name spaces.
+{ .alert}

 When referring to a Domain Object (Entity or ValueObject) you use an @ in front of the declaration.
 Primitive types or any fully qualified Java class can also be used as parameters and return types.
 The same [built in types](#builtInTypes) as can be used for the Domain Objects can be used in the service operations.

 It is also possible to use [Data Transfer Objects](http://www.martinfowler.com/eaaCatalog/dataTransferObject.html) as parameters and return types.